-K. Right to Appeal
+J. Right to Appeal

-Both parties may appeal from a determination regarding responsibility and from a dismissal of a formal complaint or any allegations therein on these bases:
+Both parties may appeal from a dismissal of a complaint or a determination regarding responsibility on these bases:

-- Procedural irregularity that affected the outcome of the matter - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could affect the outcome of the matter - The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter
+- Procedural irregularity that affected the outcome of the matter - New evidence that was not reasonably available at the time the determination regarding dismissal or responsibility was made that could affect the outcome of the matter - The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter

 The other party will be notified in writing when a party files an appeal and will be provided the appeal document.
-The other party may file a written statement in response to the appeal within seven (7) business days of the date the appealing party's appeal was provided.
+The other party may file a written statement in response to the appeal within seven (7) business days of the date the appealing party's appeal document was provided.

 An appeal must be filed with the Title IX Coordinator within seven (7) business days of the date of the decision-maker's written determination.
 The appeal must include an explanation of the basis of the appeal.
-The Title IX Coordinator will forward the appeal, the decision-maker's written determination, and all other materials from the investigation and hearing to the President of LECOM for a final decision.
+The Title IX Coordinator will forward the appeal, the decision-maker's written determination, and all other materials from the investigation to the President of LECOM for a final decision.

-The President will review the materials provided using a preponderance of the evidence standard and will issue in a reasonably timely manner an Appeal Outcome Letter detailing the final decision and the rationale for the result, which may affirm, reverse or modify the determination of the decision-maker.
+The President will review the materials provided using a preponderance of the evidence standard and will issue in a reasonably timely manner an Appeal Outcome Letter detailing the final decision and the rationale for the result, which may affirm, reverse, or modify the determination of dismissal or responsibility.
 The decision of the President is final.
-The written appeal decision will be simultaneously provided to both parties.
+The written appeal decision will be simultaneously provided to both parties in the event that the Respondent has been notified of the complaint.
+Notification to the Respondent may not have been made in the event of a dismissal of the complaint.